SAL User Guide

 • OpenSplice

-All the services are built upon a framework of OpenSplice DDS.
-Code may be autogenerated for a variety of compiled and scripting languages, as well as template documentation, and components appropriate for ingest by other software engineering tools.
+All the services are built upon a framework of OpenSplice DDS or Apache Kafka Code may be autogenerated for a variety of compiled and scripting languages, as well as template documentation, and components appropriate for ingest by other software engineering tools.

 A comprehensive description of the SAL can be found in doc/LSE74-html, navigate to the directory with a web browser to view the hyper-linked documentation.